wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     _property_ means all property, whether real or personal (including accounting records and all documents)

+    _qualified auditor_ has the same meaning as in [section 35][216] of the Financial Reporting Act 2013

     _registered_ means received by the Registrar and sealed with his seal of office

-    _registered audit firm_ has the same meaning as in [section 6][207] of the Auditor Regulation Act 2011

     _registered society or branch_ means a society or branch registered or deemed to be registered under [Part 2][13]